 If you say, “well, tough”, and still hold the principle that those with means should pay full cost for services because it's simply "fair", why apply it only to the old, the frail, and long-term disabled who need “social care”?
 To play devil’s advocate, why shouldn’t other relatively wealthy people pay for things that are now part of public service provision?
 Education?
 Routine healthcare?
 Elective treatments, such as IVF?

 It may surprise you to know that even those with dementia in end of life nursing units, bed-bound, doubly incontinent, 100% dependent on help for eating, drinking, continence, mobility, and all other aspects of their existence do not necessarily qualify for NHS Continuing Healthcare funding, which is supposed to care for those with severe needs - because dementia is not in itself treated as a terminal illness, whose chronically debilitating symptoms are due to disease, but as "social care", which is conveniently excluded from the NHS ring-fenced budget.*** (CHC funding is assessed under a number of domains that rate the practical impact of health needs on behaviour, risk to self and others, ease/difficulty of management by care staff, and the complexity of interaction between those domains - with aggressive, disruptive, and unpredictable behaviours attracting higher scores.)
+And even those who do qualify may still be charged more than 40% in top-ups by the care provider under guise of "lifestyle choice", even though this is technically illegal under NHS rules (see last point under FAQs on that link).

 What’s the difference between hospital treatment and residential care in terms of immediate, practical need to keep a person alive and well?
 None.
 Yet one is fully funded at point of need and the other is not.